Alfred Kennerley

 Alfred Kennerley (10 October 1810 - 15 November 1897) was an Australian politician and Premier of Tasmania from 4 August 1873 until 20 July 1876.

 Kennerley was born in Islington.
-He was a man of means who came from England to Australia when young and settled in New South Wales.
 On 18 February 1834 at Windsor he married Jane, daughter of Richard Rouse of Rouse Hill House.
 When his father died Kennerley leased his land and sold his livestock, planning to return to England.
 He sailed with his wife for London in March 1842 and returned to Sydney in January 1845.
 He resumed farming at Bringelly, became a magistrate and, in trust for his wife, acquired from Rouse more property in Parramatta.
 Kennerley was not robust and found the climate very trying.
 In 1853 he returned to England with his wife.

 In June 1857 the Kennerleys arrived at Hobart in the Gloucester and named their new home Rouseville.
-He became an alderman about 1860, and was mayor in 1862, 1863, 1871 and 1872.
-He was elected to Parliament and on 4 August 1873 became premier without office.

 On 15 August 1873, William Lodewyk Crowther threatened Kennerley with violence when Kennerley mentioned Crowther's theft of Aboriginal Tasmanian remains:

 A fracas occurred outside the Council chamber, Hobart Town, a few nights ago.
 Mr. Crowther, member for Hobart Town, threatened his colleague, Mr. Kennerley, with personal violence, because of the latter's allusion to Mr. Crowther's alleged abstraction of the last aboriginal's head.
 Mr. Kennerley called the attention of the House to the circumstance, and Mr. Crowther was reprimanded.